Ic-ks/restartable-flow/README.md

 }
 ```

-Ok now we need an implementation of our interface.
+Now, we require an implementation of our interface.
-The only thing we have to do, is to emit a `SharingCommand.STOP_AND_RESET_REPLAY_CACHE` and a `SharingCommand.START` command as soon `restart()` is called.
+The only task is to emit a `SharingCommand.STOP_AND_RESET_REPLAY_CACHE` and a `SharingCommand.START` command as soon as our defined `restart()` is called.
 Everything else should be handled by the existing `SharingStarted` instance.
-This can be done by merging our restart flow with the existing flow of the wrapped instance:
+This can be achieved by merging a new `MutableSharedFlow<SharingCommand>` which is responsible to trigger the restart and the existing flow of the wrapped instance:

 ```kotlin
 // SharingRestartable.kt